Try this step-by-step guide to get the most out of this page of links to California native plant information and much more.

 Check out this great contact list for native plant nurseries on The Metropolitan Water District of Southern California’s website.
 The link will take you directly to the page with the same title.
 It’s ideal if you live within that water district but the list is extensive and includes Ventura and several other counties in addition to Los Angeles.
 There’s lot of other great info on drought tolerant gardening.

 Yes Yes Nursery is a CCOF certified organic grower of vegetable starts, culinary and medicinal herbs and local native plants for your garden.
 They are located in the Santa Ynez Valley in Santa Barbara County, California.
-You can find them at local farmer’s markets – Saturday at the Santa Barbara Farmers Market, Wednesday in Solvang, and Sunday in Ojai.
+They are currently delivering to Santa Barbara and Ojai on alternating Thursdays.

 Las Pilitas Nursery (Santa Margarita and Escondido)